 Does the thought of blogging for your business fill you with dread or, like me, are you a blogging enthusiast?

 I’ll admit it now, I love to blog.
-I blog for my other business, I have a writer’s blog, and obviously there’s this Fi Phillips Copywriter blog too.
+For years I blogged for my scriptwriting business, I have a writer’s blog, and obviously there’s this Fi Phillips Copywriter blog too.
 I’m never happier than when I’m tapping away at the keyboard creating my latest blog offering.

 There are some wonderful business blogs out there, many that I visit on a weekly basis, but equally I come across business websites that are blog-less, or worse still, have started a blog but not posted in months (sometimes, years).